 14. Trani

 Trani is a small port city in Puglia.
 It is situated on the Adriatic coast and has a long history as a trading hub, stretching back to ancient Roman times.
 Today, it remains an important fishing and shipping centre for the area.
-The town is known for its picturesque harbour, which features colourful boats and fishing vessels.
+The town is known for its harbour, which features colourful boats and fishing vessels.

 Trani is also home to a number of historic attractions, including the 12th-century Norman cathedral of San Nicola Pellegrino and the castle of Frederick II.